Johnson's rule: Algorithm

 Given significant idle time at the second work center (from waiting for the job to be finished at the first work center), job splitting may be used.

+If there are three work centers, Johnson's rules can still be applied if the minimum processing time in the first (and/or the third) work center is not less than the maximum processing time in the second work center.
+If so, one can create two virtual work center then apply Johnson's rules like for the two work center case.

 Example

 Each of five jobs needs to go through work center A and B. Find the optimum sequence of jobs using Johnson's rule.

 So, the jobs must be processed in the order C → A → D → E → B, and must be processed in the same order on both work centers.